georgewalton/Sandals/README.md

 Not a complete library by any means but just a way to test out a few ideas.

 This is intended to make it easier to create simple GUI interfaces quickly.
+All these classes inhered from their TkInter counterparts so you can use them just as you would their original TkInter counterparts if need be.
 How to create windows
 --